 There are other contaminants that can affect the purity of a product.
 The average retail brand generally only tests for microbiology and potency.
 Most of the brands that I recommend are third party tested for dioxins, PCB’s, rancidity, herbicide/pesticide & fungicide, aflatoxins, chemical solvent residue, heavy metals, stability, microbiology, potency, and authenticity.
 They also test every lot of incoming raw materials (not skip lot testing), and never rely on a Certificate of Authenticity from the supplier (they retest everything themselves or it is done by a third party).

-So given that most of the herbal/supplements sold over the counter at large chains, are suspect for a number of quality issues, I continue to ask people to use the brands I have researched and am familiar with.
-There are enough variables when working with mental health….I don’t want the quality of the supplement to be done of them.
+So, given that most of the herbal/supplements sold over the counter at large chains, are suspect for a number of quality issues, I continue to ask people to use the brands I have researched and am familiar with.
+There are enough variables when working with mental health….I don’t want the quality of the supplement to be one of them.

 DNA barcoding detects contamination and substitution in North American herbal products.